fire-h0und/the-keyboard-design-checklist/README.md

 Good cases have **soft feet** that don't ever slip on any surface, and don't scratch or burr any desk if dragged across.

-Properly desinged case **relieves the cable and plug** from excessive stress and damage in all possible and even some unforseen use scenarios.
+Properly designed case **relieves the cable and plug** from excessive stress and damage in all possible and even some unforseen use scenarios.
 A merely recessed USB plug is just that - both inadequate and a failure waiting to happen.

 A **slot** for securing a keyboard with a lock and a steel rope/chain is a clear sign of a forward looking and mature designer.